What is an allergy?1

 The agents that cause allergic diseases are called allergens.
 These can be defined as harmless substances that trigger hypersensitivity reactions in susceptible individuals.

-It causes diseases through inhalation and subsequent contact with the respiratory tract (asthma, rhinitis) and/or the conjunctiva of the eye (conjunctivitis).
+They cause illnesses through inhalation and subsequent contact with the respiratory tract (asthma, rhinitis) and/or the conjunctiva of the eye (conjunctivitis).
 The most common airborne allergens are pollen, fungal spores, dust mites, and pets.

 They cause immediate reactions upon consumption, with the onset of digestive, respiratory, and/or skin symptoms.
 The most common allergens in children are milk and egg proteins, while in adults, fruits and shellfish are the most common.
 Allergies to parasites that contaminate food—such as an allergy toAnisakis simplexlarvae in fish—are also considered food-borne.